HL7/fhir-sdoh-clinicalcare/input/pagecontent/referral_workflow.md

-This section describes the interactions between the actors in an SDOH referral starting at a high level, and drilling down to the details of the FHIR API calls, and provides links to the profiles and sections of the IG where more detail is provided.
-First a high-level overview of the interactions is provided that will abstract technical details.
-For example, the mechanism through which the referring provider is informed of the status of the referral could use FHIR Subscriptions or polling (see [Checking Task Status] for details).
-Similarly, the relationships between the profiles referenced are not described (see [Data Modeling Framework] ).
-Management of task status is not described (see [Checking Task Status]).
+This section describes the interactions between the actors in an SDOH referral starting both at a high level and at the level of FHIR API calls.
+First a high-level overview of the interactions is provided.
+This description abstracts technical details and should be accessible to the non-technical reader.
+Details on task status updates (see [Checking Task Status] for details), and the relationship between profiles references (see [Data Modeling Framework] ) are omitted for clarity.

 The use cases here relate to the Gravity [Patient Stories].
 Implementers will benefit from looking at the detailed technical description of the exchange work flow for each use case, as well as the [Capability Statements] associated with each workflow and the [conformance artifacts](artifacts.html) generally.